 • Establishing controls to mitigate potential risk

-A risk assessment acts as the security program’s foundation because it provides the roadmap for how to design a security control ecosystem and close any security gaps.
+A risk assessment is foundational to a security program as it provides the roadmap for how to design a security control ecosystem and close any security gaps.

 Why Do Organizations Need a Cybersecurity Risk Assessment?